OpenTOSCA/opentosca-vintner/docs/docs/contributing/documentation.md

 # Documentation

-This document gives an introduction on writing the documentation.
+This document holds instructions on writing the documentation.

 ## MkDocs